Here are four tips to help you avoid signing a poorly drafted NDA.

 There are several ways to define “Confidential Information.”
 You can say all information disclosed is “confidential” or that only stamped information is “confidential.”
 More commonly, you’ll see a definition that describes what constitutes “confidential information” but then states that any information that a reasonable person would deem confidential is included in the definition.

-You might also want to include exceptions to the definition.
-For example, information commonly known in your industry, or information the recipient properly obtains from some other source, should be excepted from the definition.
+When writing this definition, you might want to add exceptions.
+For example, information commonly known in your industry or information the recipient properly obtains from some other source.

 4. Length of Non-Disclosure Obligations

-Your NDA should also include a term.
-If the NDA is created for exploring a potential business relationship, it will normally have a short term of about one year.
+Your NDA should include a term.
+If the NDA is created for exploring a potential business relationship, it will normally have a short term of about one to five years.
 If the NDA is part of a larger ongoing agreement, then the term should be for the length of that agreement plus some period of time after the termination of the relationship (for example, another five or ten years).
 In some cases a perpetual term makes sense, but you should carefully consider the practical implications for your situation before agreeing to a perpetual NDA.

 Bonus Tip: Look for Additional Terms